Higher Diploma in Kindergarten Education Programme

 Programme Code: E2H015

 “The University will cease to offer the Higher Diploma in Kindergarten Education Programme (Two-year Evening Mixed Mode) commencing from 2022/23.
-The last two cohorts will be admitted in 2020/21 and 2021/22 respectively.”
+The last cohort will be admitted in 2021/22.”

 This programme enables students to build on their previous qualifications and experience in early childhood education.
 It further develops the knowledge, skills and attitudes required of competent, caring and reflective preschool educators who are able to construct their own philosophy of teaching and learning.

 - A wide range of teaching methods will be used, including workshops, school visits, seminars and discussions.

 - The programme emphasizes guiding and encouraging students to actively participate in the learning process; to understand, critically evaluate and apply what is taught; and to acquire the skills for independent, lifelong learning and development.

 - Classes will be conducted in Satellite Study Centre in urban location / Tai Po Campus / Tseung Kwan O Study Centre as decided by the University.